 • have the ability to contact emergency services if required

 While many people aged 13+ will have a reduced observation period following vaccination, they should only walk, take public transport or be driven by another person for 20 minutes after their vaccination.
 It is important that this message is given to those being released after a five-minute observation period.
 After 20 minutes, they can drive themselves, cycle or use other mobility devices.
 There remains a risk of syncope after any vaccination and thus consumers must not operate a vehicle or heavy machinery during this time.

-Can you get influenza from AFLURIA QUAD, AFLURIA QUAD JUNIOR, FLUAD QUAD or FLUQUADRI?
-No. These vaccines have been made from influenza viruses that have been concentrated, inactivated, and then broken apart.
+These vaccines have been made from influenza viruses that have been concentrated, inactivated, and then broken apart.
 Neither AFLURIA QUAD, AFLURIA QUAD JUNIOR, FLUADQUAD or FLUQUADRI can cause influenza as the vaccines do not contain any live viruses.
 (5-7)Sometimes influenza vaccination is accused of causing the disease.
 There are two possible reasons for this.
 First, when vaccinated, the body responds to vaccination by producing an immune response.
 This can include systemic symptoms such as fever, headache or fatigue, which may mistakenly be assumed to be early signs of influenza but are the body responding to the vaccination.
 Second, other respiratory viruses and bacteria circulate during the winter months and influenza vaccination does not protect against these.
 Most of these other viruses cause milder infections.
 However, some viruses and bacteria may produce influenza-like symptoms and/or quite severe illness that can lead to the suggestion that influenza vaccination is ineffective.
 These illnesses should not be confused with influenza.

-Yes.
-See more information here: International travel.
+See here: International travel.